 Step 3: Perspire

 Are you ready?
 Now you’ve completed your psychological preparation and practical planning, it’s time to put your resolution into action.
 This success of this stage of change rests on the concept of ‘counter-conditioning’, or engaging in behaviours that are the opposite of the issue you’re committed to overcoming.
 Instead of online shopping after payday, set up an automatic payment into an investment account.
 Go for a walk instead of indulging in a snack.
-You may also need to avoid situations that trigger your unwanted behaviours for a while – for instance, going out for dinner or to see a movie with friends rather than a bar if you’re committed to reducing your alcohol intake.
+You may also need to avoid situations that trigger your unwanted behaviours for a while – for instance, going out for dinner or to see a movie with friends rather than a bar.
 These diversionary tactics bring you closer to your goal, give you a sense of achievement, and will result in lasting behaviour modification over time.